-It is crazy to think that smart contracts were created way before there was ever a use case for them, however, Solidity programmers now know their impact in the blockchain world.
+It is inexplicable to think that smart contracts were created way before there was ever a use case for them, however, Solidity programmers now know their impact in the blockchain world.

 Here are some other facts about smart contracts that every Solidity programmer should know:

-One of the biggest advantages of using a smart contract to execute a transaction is that smart contracts cannot be modified once they are deployed onto the blockchain.
+One of the biggest advantages of using a smart contract to execute a transaction is that no one can modify smart contracts once they are deployed onto the blockchain.

 This means that no one can easily mess with the contract and the transaction is secure without any threat of third-party interference.